DeepRank/iScore/README.md

 g.compare(gcheck)
 ```

 To generate graph the class `GenGraph` can be used with the path of the pdb file and pssm files given as a dictionary.
-The method `construct_graph()` will then assemble the graph that one can export with the method `export_graph()`.
+The method `GenGraph.construct_graph()` will then assemble the graph that one can export with the method `export_graph()`.

 You can also read an existing graph with the class 'Graph'.
-Two `Graph` instance can be comapred with the metod 'compare()'.
+Two `Graph` instance can be comapred with the metod 'Graph.compare()'.

 ### Computing Kernels